Rapid wavefront shaping using an optical gradient acquisition

 Our rapid gradient-descent optimization algorithm resembles fast time-reversal algorithms~\cite{Dror22,doi:10.1121/1.424648,doi:10.1121/1.412285,Yang2014,Meng2012,Papadopoulos16} for wavefront shaping, which use the power iteration method to estimate the eigenvectors of the reflection matrix.
-We discuss the relationship between these algorithms in supplementary file.
-We show that if one indeed aims at estimating the eigenvectors of the reflection matrix, the gradient derived above is fully equivalent to a power iteration.
-However, for coherent imaging the largest eigenvector of the reflection matrix is not always a good modulation and adjustment to the power iteration methods often use ad-hoc approaches.
-Defining a target score and its gradient provides a more principled way to navigate the modulation search into a desired result.
+The relationship with these algorithms is explored in detail in the supplementary file.
+We demonstrate that when the target area includes a single point, our derived gradient is equivalent to a power iteration on the reflection matrix.
+However, as demonstrated in \figref{fig:cmp_size}, for coherent imaging, the largest eigenvector of the reflection matrix does not always yield an optimal modulation, and adjustments to the power iteration method are not straightforward.
+In contrast, defining a target score and its gradient provides a principled method for guiding the modulation search towards desired outcomes.